Is Affiliate Cash Club A Scam or a real way to make money online?

 Unsuspecting upsells catch people and their wallets off guard when they’re vulnerable.

-Is Affiliate Cash Club A SCAM?
+Affiliate Cash Club Was A Big Fat SCAM?

 I’ve noticed some online marketers who have reviewed Affiliate Cash Club and other similar products say they can’t with 100% certainty call it a scam.